vinaybenny/vinaybenny.github.io/_posts/2018-02-01-neural-networks.md

 <br />
-Before we consider more complex neural network structures, let us contemplate the problem we are trying to solve using a neural network- let's say we are supplied a set of $$n$$ numbers, and are asked to design a function that takes these $$n$$ numbers as input and produces a given output $$y$$.
-In mathematical terms, we are asked to guess function $$F$$ in the following equation-
+Before we consider more complex neural network structures, let us contemplate the problem we are trying to solve using a neural network- let's say we are supplied a set of $n$ numbers, and are asked to design a function that takes these $n$ numbers as input and produces a given output $y$.
+In mathematical terms, we are asked to guess function $F$ in the following equation-

 $$
 \begin{align}